 There is no better place to experience this than in Lalibela.
 The town has a great selection of local restaurants where visitors get to experience the wonderful warmth and hospitality of Ethiopian food culture.
 The most famous restaurant in Ethiopia, Ben Abeba, blends the cuisine of Scotland and Ethiopia.
 Along with delicious dishes, Ben Abeba offers modernist architecture and spectacular panoramic views, and is popular with tourists and locals alike.

 Landscapes & Trekking

 Community trekking in Ethiopia has its origins in Lalibela.
-These treks present a wonderful opportunity to learn more about authentic Ethiopian life, connect with local guides and directly support their communities.
+These treks are an opportunity to learn more about authentic Ethiopian life, connect with local guides and directly support their communities.
 First set up in 2004, the community trekking sites remain some of the most memorable places to visit in the whole country.